GoogleChrome/chrome-extensions-samples/rich-notifications/README.md

 # Rich notifications

 This sample shows how to use the "templated" notifications API, aka Rich Notifications, which allows an app to show feature-rich notifications in the system tray.
 This API is still in experimental state.

 > WARNING: currently this API only works on ChromeOS and Windows.
-Linux and Mac should fail gracefully by displaying normal HTML5 notifications, but some info might not be presented on these platforms.
+Linux should fail gracefully by displaying normal HTML5 notifications, but some info might not be presented on these platforms.

 ## Resources